The list of the 10 best films of 2021 has reached the very top, and from there, you can only stare down the abyss.

 You’ve read about her.
 You’ve heard about her, but nothing will have prepared you for what you are about to see.
 Nothing will have prepared you for what you’re about to see and hear.
 Tonight Baby Annette!

 Annette was the opening film at Cannes this year.
 As I wrote in my review, that lowered my expectations considerably.
 It turned out to be an extremely positive surprise.
-My first text, published two days after the premiere, was basically Sparks-centred.
+My first text published two days after the premiere, was basically Sparks-centred.
 After watching the film four times in a cinema and reading and listening to several interviews, the extent of Carax’s contribution is more evident.
 What follows will be full of spoilers.
 Readers are warned not to proceed if they want to avoid spoilers.
-You will not have to hold your breath though.
+You will not have to hold your breath, though.

 When Ildikó Enyedi talked about The Story of My Wife, she described it as a tender farewell to patriarchy.
-Even if the films are pretty different, some things connect the two films.
+Even if the films are pretty different, some things connect them.
 Both have a man at the centre who is apparently very sure of himself but with deep self-doubt or even self-loathing.
 In Enyedi’s film, it manifests itself in jealousy.
 In Annette, the contradiction between the nurturing woman and the destructive man is in plain sight and audible.
 When Henry and Ann meet after their respective performance, they kiss and ask each other how it went.
 Henry says that he killed and destroyed his audience.
-Then he asks Ann who answers, “I saved them”.
+Then he asks Ann, who answers, “I saved them”.

 At this point, it might be seen as playful banter between two people who just fell in love, but the polarisation will take a more sinister turn.
 During his first standup performance, Henry suddenly says that he has sympathy for the abyss.
 The audience doesn’t seem to understand, which prompts Henry to shout “A-B-Y-S-S, you illiterates!”
 The metaphor of the abyss will be central to the story.
 The form it takes in the film seems to be taken from Edgar Allan Poe, one of the individuals Carax thanks in the end credits.
 Other thanks go to Tom Lehrer, whose National Brotherhood Week is cited by Henry during his act. as well as to Béla Bálazs and Béla Bártok.

-The Hungarian film theorist Béla Bálazs is of course not only the author of Der Sichtbahre Mensch and The Theory of Film, but he also wrote the libretto to Béla Bártók’s opera Bluebeard’s Castle, which Ann performs at one point during the film.
-The tale about Bluebeard and his latest wife, Judith has several variations.
+The Hungarian film theorist Béla Bálazs is, of course, not only the author of Der Sichtbahre Mensch and The Theory of Film, but he also wrote the libretto to Béla Bártók’s opera Bluebeard’s Castle, which Ann performs at one point during the film.
+The tale about Bluebeard and his latest wife, Judith, has several variations.
 The secret seven doors appear in most of them.
 In the opera, there are only three former wives, but in previous versions, there are typically six, just like the number of women who have come forward to accuse Henry in Ann’s nightmare.
 The fashion in how the theme of darkness vs light is addressed seems to come from that story as well.

 What goes up must come down, my star’s in decline.
 What’s profound for a clown?
 My star’s in decline.